-Insurance claims-The Employee Benefit Fund (an internal service fund) accounts for the financing of the uninsured risk of loss for certain health benefits (comprehensive, major medical, dental) to eligible employees and their dependents.
-Under this program, the Fund provides coverage for up to a maximum of \$ for each claim, not to exceed an annual aggregate of \$.
-The Fund purchases commercial insurance for claims in excess of this coverage.
-Settled claims did not exceed this commercial insurance coverage in any of the past 3 fiscal years.
-Modify as appropriate.

-The Fund's insurance claims payable liability totaling \$ at June 30, 2023, is the estimated ultimate

-The Fund's insurance claims payable liability totaling \$ at June 30, 2023, is the estimated ultimate cost of settling claims that have been reported but not settled and claims that have been incurred but not reported.
-This estimate is based on actuarial estimates or describe methodology.
-Changes in the Fund's claims payable for the years ended June 30, 2022 and 2023, were as follows:
+Tollowing Hote.
+Insurance claims-The Employee Benefit Fund (an international uninsured risk of loss for certain health benefits (compreher employees and their dependents.
+Under this program, the lof \$ for each claim, not to exceed an annual aggregatinsurance for claims in excess of this coverage.
+Settled claim coverage in any of the past 3 fiscal years.
+Modify as appro nsive, major medical, d Fund provides coverag te of \$ The Fund ms did not exceed this ental) to eligible e for up to a maximum purchases commercial The Fund's insurance claims payable liability totaling \$cost of settling claims that have been reported but not settle reported.
+This estimate is based on actuarial estimates or claims payable for the years ended June 30, 2024 and 2025 ed and claims that have lescribe methodology e been incurred but not Claims payable, beginning of year Current-year claims and changes in estimates Claim payments Claims payable, end of year 2024 2025 Claims and judgments-Claims and judgments are gener activity that gave rise to the claim.
+During fiscal year 2025, t follows: percent from the General Fund and percer appropriate. he County paid for clai

-2020

-Claims payable, beginning of year

-Current-year claims and changes in estimates

-Claim payments

-Claims payable, end of year

-Compensated absences and claims and judgments-Compensated absences are paid from various funds in the same proportion that those funds pay payroll costs.
-Claims and judgments are generally paid from the fund that accounts for the activity that gave rise to the claim.
-During fiscal year 2023, the County paid for compensated absences as follows: percent from the General Fund, percent from major funds, and percent from other funds.
-The County paid for claims and judgments as follows: percent from the General Fund and percent from the fund.
-Modify as appropriate.